 13. Images and Pictures:

-Unless you are applying for a job which requires you to show off your face for a living, such as an acting or modelling career, it is not necessary to add a picture of yourself to your CV.
+Unless you are applying a resume for job which requires you to show off your face for a living, such as an acting or modelling career, it is not necessary to add a picture of yourself to your CV.

 You want to make sure you are being hired for your skills, not your looks.
 So unless it is specified, avoid attaching a picture of yourself to your CV.